Skip to main content

 • Scan: An object containing all the scan settings, including what to ignore or pay attention to, as well as when and how often it should occur.

-• Created_at: When the domain was created in Monsido Updated_at: When it was last updated
+• Created_at: When the domain was created in Optimize Updated_at: When it was last updated

 Domain groups